2moe/zsh-static-docker/Readme.md

     builtin setopt interactive_comments 2>/dev/null ||:
 }

-# Considering that not all architectures are added to the `latest` manifest.
-# If you are using an "unpopular" architecture (e.g., sparc, mipsle),
-# you will need to specify the tag manually.
-#
 # About ia64(a.k.a., 64-Bit Intel Itanium architecture):
 #   Modern qemu does not support emulating ia64.
 #   If you don't have a machine (server) with ia64 cpu, then you need to download it by calling the docker api.